ocsf/ocsf-docs/Understanding OCSF.md

 Events in OCSF are represented by _event classes _which structure a set of attributes that attempt to describe the semantics of the event in detail.
 An individual event is an instance of an event class.
 Event classes have schema-unique IDs.
 Individual events may have globally unique IDs.

 Each event class is grouped by category, and has a unique `category_uid` attribute value which is the category identifier.
-Categories also have friendly name captions, such as System Activity, Network Activity, Security Findings, etc.  Event classes are grouped into categories for a number of purposes: a container for a particular event domain, documentation convenience and search, reporting, storage partitioning or access control to name a few.
+Categories also have friendly name captions, such as System Activity, Network Activity, Findings, etc.  Event classes are grouped into categories for a number of purposes: a container for a particular event domain, documentation convenience and search, reporting, storage partitioning or access control to name a few.

 _Profiles_ overlay additional related attributes into event classes and objects** **allowing for cross-category event class augmentation and filtering.
 Event classes register for profiles which can be optionally applied, or mixed into event classes and objects, by a producer or mapper.
 For example, System Activity event classes may also include attributes for malware detection or vulnerability information when an endpoint security product is the data source.
 Network Activity event classes from a host computer may carry the device, process and user associated with the activity.
-A Malware profile or Host and User profiles can be applied in these cases.
+A Security Controls profile or Host profile can be applied in these cases.

 Finally, _extensions_ allow the schema to be extended** **using the framework without modification of the core schema.
 New attributes, objects, event classes, categories and profiles are all available to extensions.
 Existing profiles can be applied to extensions, and new profiles can be applied to core event classes and objects as well as to other extensions.